 Mötley Crüe is arguably the wildest rock band in history.
 The 1980s were the pop culture peak of indulgences in sex, drugs and rock & roll.
 Rockstars Vince Neil, Tommy Lee, Mick Mars and Nikki Sixx were the soundtrack to the glamorous wreckage, going on to sell over 41 million records worldwide.

-When the trailer for the new Netflix movie, The Dirt, based on the band’s autobiography announced the film as a true story, we all expected brutal honesty, unlike their watered down VH1 Documentary.
+When the trailer for the new Netflix movie, The Dirt, based on the band’s autobiography announced the film as a true story (much like the book), we all expected brutal honesty, unlike their watered-down VH1 Documentary.

 Director, Jeff Tremaine and the writers did their best to reconstitute the narrative, but they actually left out many facts from the movie.
 Let’s dig in.